JazminRM/aDNA_SummerCourse_UCPH/Exercises/Mapping.md

 BBCC0@CCFGCGFGGGGGGGGFGGGGGGGGGFGGGGGGGGG@CFEBGBGGGGGGEGGGGGGGGGEGGGGGGGGGGGGFF@F
 ```

-<code stype="color : Darkorange">Question</code> Do you remember what each line represents?
+{\color{nameColor}Question} Do you remember what each line represents?
 How many reads are there in each FASTQ file?
 <details>
 <summary> <b>Show answer</b> </summary>
 Each read in the FASTQ file is represented by four lines: